Woman follows handbag into X-ray machine

 She was then told all bags had to go through the X-ray machine, but she refused to part with her handbag.

-Her solution was to join her belongings on the conveyor belt, and she climbed out the other side unscathed, with one security guard laughing with surprise.
+Her solution was to join her belongings on the conveyor belt, and she climbed out the other side, with one security guard laughing with surprise.

 Rail station staff in Dongguan have since advised passengers not to enter the X-ray machines, as radiation given off by the scanners could be harmful, local media reported.